 Do you provide child care?

 During our Parent/Child and Grandparent/Grandchild events, our staff do not provide supervision of your children.
 You are responsible for and required to be with your children at all times.
-During Family Camp, we do offer a "Wiggle Room" for preschoolers during teaching sessions that is staffed by our staff or volunteers so that you can participate fully with your older children in those sessions.
-If you would like to join your young children in the Wiggle Room, that is fine also.
+During Family Camp, we do offer a "Wiggle Room" for preschoolers during teaching sessions if you would prefer to engage your young child (under 5) in a different way!